-Here are some ideas based on things that have really helped me:
+Here are some things that have really helped me:

-Join the Society of Children’s Book Writers and Illustrators (SCBWI), the largest children’s writing organization in the world.
-They have online resources to help improve your craft and navigate the publishing world, and they sponsor fantastic regional and international conferences and workshops.
-There are also grants you can apply for and ways to connect with others in the field.
+Join the Society of Children’s Book Writers and Illustrators (SCBWI).
+They offer helpful online resources and fantastic conferences and workshops.
 My first SCBWI retreat changed my life and put me on the path to publication.

 ? and !
 Be curious, and be fiercely enthusiastic.
 Ask questions.
 Not just Who?
 What?
 Where?
 When?
 Why? and How?, but What if?, Why not?, Would you care to dance?, and Got any chocolate?
 Follow your story and blaze your path.